Johnson County Public Library

 Click on this link to download music using your library card.

-There will be a booktalk for this Thursday, September 18th strating at 6:00 p.m.
-The book, The Road from Gap Creek by Robert Morgan, will be discussed at the Johnson County Public Library.
+There will be a booktalk for this Thursday, July 16th, strating at 6:00 p.m.
+The book, Where All Light Tends to Go by David Joy, will be discussed at the Johnson County Public Library.
 For more information call the library at 789-4355.

-A Needlework Circle Class will be held at the library, Saturday, September 13th and 20th from 10:00 a.m - 12:00 p.m.
+A Needlework Circle Class will be held at the library, Saturday, July 11th, 18th from 10:00 a.m - 12:00 p.m.
 All materials will be provided to first time participants.
 We are taking donations for yarn and yarn remnants.
 For more information call the library at 789-4355.

 This calculator is for you to calculate how much your use of the library means to you.